venkateshneu/MATCH-WIN-LOSS-PREDICTOR-/README.md

 ## Acknowledgements 🙏

 - The project data is sourced from the Indian Premier League (IPL) dataset.
-- thanks to the developers of scikit-learn, Streamlit, and other Python libraries used in this project.
+- Thanks to the developers of scikit-learn, Streamlit, and other Python libraries used in this project.